kristinemlarson/gnssrefl/tests/use_cases/use_nwot.md

 *rinex2snr nwot 2014 270 -archive unavco -rate high -dec 15*

-Both L1 and L2C signals can be used at this site.
-Use this **quickLook** command to get a sense of the quality of the L1 reflector height (RH) retrievals:
+Both L1 and L2C signals can be used at this site, though the L2C data are far superior in quality to the L1 data.
+Use this **quickLook** command to get a sense of the quality of the reflector height (RH) retrievals.
+First L1:

 *quickLook nwot 2014 270*

 <img src="nwot_L1.png" width="600"/>

-These periodograms are a bit ratty in the low RH area - which is just noise for this particular receiver.
+These periodograms are a bit ratty in the low RH area.
 There are nice strong peaks in the southern quadrants.
 Now try L2:

 *quickLook nwot 2014 270 -fr 2*